Little histories about Culan castle

 Culan’s story began in 1080, with the construction of a wooden fortress by Gillardus de Linière.
 In 1188, French king Philip Augustus fought against the English and his troops put fire to the castle.
 10 years later, Renoul I re-raised it.

-In 1270, Renoul II transformed Culan into a real stronghold with its rampart flanks by 6 round towers and its big main building, we can still see overlooking the river Arnon.
+In 1270, Renoul II transformed Culan into a real stronghold with its rampart flanks by 6 round towers and its big main building.

 In 1599, Maximilien de Béthune (Henri IV’s famous minister) owned Culan.
 He raised the gallery on the northern wall, in the inner courtyard… to put his horse!
-Look at this place: we can see the rock where the castle was raised, but also the basis of the former keep.
+We can see the basis of the former keep.

 A giant keep (about 17 metres of diameter), with a Mélusine weathercock at its top!
-This keep and the small castle were destroyed during the Fronde wars, in the 17th century.
+This keep was destroyed during Fronde wars, in the 17th century.

-Madame de Sévigné spent few days in Culan, (she was on her way for her treatment at the spa in Vichy).
-Oh, the lady was Condé’s friend, the owner… And what about the French author George Sand?
+Madame de Sévigné spent few days in Culan.
+Oh, the lady was a friend of the owner… What about French author George Sand?
 Well, she broke her leg in the staircase!